spelunky-fyi/overlunky/README.md

 **Steam achievements and game saves are disabled by default while running Overlunky though.**

 ## Installation and usage
-**[YouTube tutorial](https://youtu.be/Zzba4cV9f2c) for kids who can't read good and who wanna learn to do other stuff good too.**
+  - ### Just use [Modlunky2](https://github.com/spelunky-fyi/modlunky2/releases/latest/) but please read this page too

-  - **[Download the latest WHIP build](https://github.com/spelunky-fyi/overlunky/releases/tag/whip)** or a [stable release](https://github.com/spelunky-fyi/overlunky/releases/latest)** and extract to your game folder, keeping the folder structure.
+  - **[Download the latest WHIP build](https://github.com/spelunky-fyi/overlunky/releases/tag/whip)** or a [stable release](https://github.com/spelunky-fyi/overlunky/releases/latest) and extract to your game folder, keeping the folder structure.
-    + You can also use [Modlunky2](https://github.com/spelunky-fyi/modlunky2/) to install and launch Overlunky
   - Run the program, leave it running and then start your game, or the other way around!
     + It won't automatically start your game, so don't hold your breath waiting for it
     + You can press ENTER in the launcher to try launch the game from the parent folder